Your visitor behavior analysis for your website to improve user engagement is very important in converting your audience to business.

-That said when you analyze your visitor's behavior, the first thing is to ask yourself is the desirable outcome you want out the visitor, and analyze that segment.
+When you analyze your visitor's behavior, the first thing is to ask yourself is the desired outcome you want out of the visitor and analyze that segment.

-Once you segment to a particular subset of data, then you can look into three areas of data to start with.
+Once you segment to a particular subset of data, you can look into three data areas to start with.

 - Where do they come from?
-Basically, the traffic source
+The traffic source

 - What are the popular page they engage with

 - How are your site visitors converting?
-This will be looking at micro outcomes or events or any other signals that lead users to a conversion
+We want to review the micro outcomes or the events that lead users to conversion.

-Let's focus on the engagement part of the behavior analysis
+Let's focus on the engagement party of the behavior analysis

-Here in this image what you're looking at are top pages that transacted visitors (people who completed the purchase on site) viewed.
+Here in this image, you're looking at top pages that transacted visitors (people who completed the purchase on-site) viewed.

-This directionally tells you that there are rooms to improve and where you could be focusing on optimizing your website or web pages.
+This directionally tells you that there are rooms to improve and focus on optimizing your website or web pages.

-Understanding the website traffic data would be the key to understanding your visitor behavior, and eventually help your online business improve engagements, and ultimately improve perform to an outcome.
+Understanding the website traffic data would be the key to understanding your visitor behavior and eventually help your online business improve engagements and ultimately improve performance.

-My hope is that these examples inspires you to start looking into the data that matters to you so you can put this back into your optimization planning.
+I hope that these examples inspire you to start looking into the data that matters to you to put this back into your optimization planning.